How to Find a Cheap Bankruptcy Attorney

 2. See the National Association of Consumer Bankruptcy Attorneys (NACBA)

-The advantage of using the NACBA website is knowing that every bankruptcy lawyer listed on the site has been prequalified by experience and credentials.
+The advantage of using the NACBA website is knowing that every bankruptcy lawyer listed on the site has been qualified by experience and credentials.
 When you contact one of the bankruptcy attorneys in your area, you’ll know they are qualified to handle your bankruptcy case.
 You will want to check with several of them to find the one that has the best prices for Chapter 7 or Chapter 13 bankruptcy.

 3. Ask Friends